Local Environmental Plan

 Planning Proposals (rezoning)

 Mosman LEP 2012 may be amended by a Planning Proposal.
-These are prepared by Council and submitted to the Department of Planning and Environment for approval to exhibit.
+These are prepared by Council and submitted to the Department of Planning, Housing and Infrastructure for approval to exhibit.

 There are fees attached to this process: